Problem Solving and Strategic Decision Making

 - What process or practices do you or could you engage to update your own thinking and prevent becoming less biased and less prone to being too over-confident in your decisions?

-- Think about good decisions and decision-making processes that you have been a part of.
+- Think about good decisions and decision-processes that you have been a part of.
 What made them good or positive?
 Be specific.
 What about those processes could be transported or transferred to other decision-making contexts?

 - What factors prevent you (and others) from making good decisions?
 What can you do (if anything) to remedy those factors?

 - What does the concept of RAPID as a decision-making process provide you in terms of opportunities to make better decisions?
 Try and understand how RAPID works.

 COHORT MEETING (Meet to discuss the following BEFORE Classroom Session)